Cashless Fundraising: Exclusive Fundraising Paper 2.0

-Cashless fundraising ideas in 2021 – beyond the QR code
+Cashless fundraising ideas – beyond the QR code

 As well as QR codes going mainstream, the use of contactless payments also increased in 2020.
 Nine in ten payments made in UK stores (88.6%) were contactless and there was a 12% increase in the over 65’s using contactless for the first time.